-Blowing Rock Art & History Museum (BRAHM) in Blowing Rock, NC, will present several new exhibits including: Mary Lou Higgins: Sibylline Faces, on view in the Schaefer Gallery, from June 1 through Nov., 30, 2025, and Daingerfield and the Tonalist Instinct, on view in the Fort Gallery, through Oct.
+Lou Higgins: Sibylline Faces, on view in the Schaefer Gallery, from June 1 through Nov., 30, 2025, and Daingerfield and the Tonalist Instinct, on view in the Fort Gallery, through Oct.
 19, 2025.
 Sibylline Faces presents a selection of ceramic works and drawings by MaryLou Higgins (1926-2012), an artist active in North Carolina throughout her prolific career.
-Best known for her illustrative approach to ceramics, Higgins worked across multiple media, creating a body of work defined by intricate draftsmanship and a focus on the female figure.

-A voracious illustrator, Higgins filled the surfaces of her vessels and forms with an evolving repertory of female faces and figures, rendered with baroque embellishment and a distinct physicality.
+Best known for her illustrative ent several new exhibits including: Mary the surfaces of her vessels and forms with an evolving repertory of female faces and figures, rendered with baroque embellishment and a distinct physicality.
 Often gilded and highly ornamented, these works foreground the female visage, as do the elongated or voluptuous silhouettes of the forms themselves.
-Her drawing practice extended beyond ceramics into works on paper, canvas, and handmade furniture, where her dense, gestural approach to line and composition further reveals her interest in stylized figuration.
+Her drawing practice extended beyond ceramics into works on paper, canvas, and handmade furniture, where her dense, gestural approach to line continued above on next column to the right | and composition further reveals her inter-